5 Travel Tips For The Single Woman In Morocco

 As Asian women hunt down the foreign men, Moroccan men tend to do the same to foreign women, for the very same reasons.
 They want a passport out of their native country and believe that all foreigners have money and a better life than theirs.
 Or, they just want your bank balance in their country and in their name.
 Some of the males' dark swarthy good looks wrapped in exotic turbans and flowing robes, offer a romantic illusion of a tempting holiday fling.
 Think again, if you don't want to be herding sheep in the remote Atlas Mountains and living in a mud hut, as the men don't do "flings" lightly and you will be introduced to the family before you know it.

-Advice for traveling in Morocco as a single foreign female can be off-putting, which is why I am actually loath to rant and rave, as many others on the Internet have.
+Advice for travelling in Morocco as a single foreign female can be off-putting, which is why I am actually loath to rant and rave, as many others on the Internet have.
 If you want to torture yourself, read away of all the dire events that may happen to you on various blogs.

 But if you want to have an amazing and rewarding experience, keep in mind all the travel tips that are applicable to any foreign country you may travel to.
 Morocco is no different and in fact, I would say it is one of the most fascinating countries to explore.
 Just keep a scarf on your head with dark sunglasses, have your own version of a non-alcoholic Ramadan, keep your legs crossed and your panties on!